e4st-dev/e4st-mp/README.md

 ### Running Sample Cases
 * Make sure that MATPOWER has been added to your MATLAB path via `addpath(genpath(<path_to_matpower>))`
 * Add the E4ST lib directory recursively to your MATLAB path via `addpath(genpath('lib'));`
-* Choose one of the following test cases to run:
+* Choose one of the following test cases to run.
+Each test case contains the inputs for a 30-bus power system, with varying power sector policies and generator details:
     * `test_ces_input.mat`
     * `test_co2cap_input.mat`
     * `test_co2ecap_input.mat`